Leaf-Agriculture/docs/docs/operations.md

 ### `GET /files/{id}/summary`
 Gets the summary, if available, for the file id.

-Returns a single GeoJSON feature containing the convex hull of all operation data and some statistics calculated from it.
+Returns a single [GeoJSON][2] feature containing the convex hull of all operation data and some statistics calculated from it.

 ```py